thegetty/ancient-glass/content/catalogue/a_vessels/i_ancient/1_core-formed/3_greek/4_aryballoi/cat-55.md

 ## Description

-Blue ground, yellow and turquoise decoration.
+Translucent dark blue ground; yellow and turquoise decoration.
 Broad, inward-sloping turquoise rim-disk; cylindrical neck; convex shoulder; ovoid body; convex pointed bottom.
 Two “dolphin” ring handles with knobbed tails, one dark blue and one yellow, extend from the middle of the neck to the shoulder.

-An unmarvered dark blue thread around the rim.
-A marvered yellow thread is wound five times around the body as horizontal lines and at the largest diameter a turquoise thread is added, spiraling three times with the yellow thread, dragged to form a zigzag and feathered motif.
+An unmarvered dark blue thread is wound around the rim.
+A marvered yellow thread is wound five times around the body as horizontal lines and at the largest diameter a turquoise thread is added, spiraling three times with the yellow thread, dragged to form a zigzag and feathered pattern.
 Below are two yellow threads flanking a turquoise thread.
-At the center of the bottom is a wider turquoise dot topped at the center by a smaller yellow dot.
+At the center of the bottom is a wider turquoise dot with a smaller yellow dot at the center.

 ## Comments and Comparanda